-- An account on a cloud service supported by Cloudera Director to deploy Cloudera Manager and CDH.
+- An account on a cloud service supported by Altus Director to deploy Cloudera Manager and CDH.

-- At least 2 GB of free disk space should be available on the Cloudera Director server to store usage information until it can be transmitted to the metering service.
+- At least 2 GB of free disk space should be available on the Altus Director server to store usage information until it can be transmitted to the metering service.

 How Usage-Based Billing Works